fmrchallenge/fmrbenchmark/README.md

 * `tools/fmrb-pkg/` : Python package providing code for both common and domain-specific needs.

 * `examples/` : contains example controllers and other demonstrations.
-There is a ROS meta-package for each problem domain that has name of the form `DOMDIR_examples`, where the "DOMDIR" is the name of the directory under `domains/` dedicated to that problem domain (benchmark).
+An introduction to the examples is given below.

 Documentation